philip yorke | author

 Welcome...

 My name is Philip Yorke.
-This is my online home, a place where you can learn more about my latest book – Sunshine on my mind – or become absorbed in the world of Francis Hacker, the main character in the series of novels I am writing about the Wars of the Three Kingdoms and the short-lived Protectorate.
-In here, you can discover more about key historical figures of the Seventeenth Century; read reader reviews; and digest articles and blogs I have published.
-Alternatively, you can simply absorb an opinion I wish to get off my chest, or buy my books.
+This is my online home, a place where you can learn more about my latest books and writing or become absorbed in the world of Francis Hacker, the main character in the series of novels I am writing about the Wars of the Three Kingdoms and the short-lived Protectorate period.
+In here, you can discover more about the key historical figures of the Seventeenth Century who are key characters in my works, buy my novels, give me direct feedback – or book me to talk to your group about one of the many subjects close to my heart.

 EXCLUSIVE EXTRACT FROM REGICIDE, THE THIRD INSTALMENT IN THE ACCLAIMED HACKER CHRONICLES SERIES

-Two years after the first war ended, large parts of Britain have become disillusioned with the Parliamentarian regime.
+Two years after the first war ended, large parts of the Three Kingdoms have become disillusioned with the Parliamentarian regime.
 Rioting and rebellion have broken out, stirred by agents loyal to the crown.
-The situation is grave.
-Wales is in open revolt, and the Scots are preparing to side with Charles and unleash an attack.
-In a bid to save the fledgling republic, Oliver Cromwell calls on Francis Hacker, his friend and ally, and asks him to take the fight to the Protectorate's enemies one last time.
+The situation is grave: parts of England are pledging themselves to Charles Stuart's cause, Wales is in open revolt, and the Scots are preparing to side with their impotent Sovereign and unleash their troops south of the border.
+In a bid to save the the broken land, Oliver Cromwell calls on Francis Hacker, his friend and ally, and asks him to take the fight to the enemies of Parliament once again.

-The country squire who fought for a cause he truly believed in
+The squire who fought for a cause he'd willingly die for

 At the outbreak of hostilities in August 1642, Francis Hacker was just one of many members of England's landed gentry who supported attempts by Parliament to hold Charles the First to account.
 He was a man of few words, preferring deeds to oratory.
 Yet even though he was a quiet and introverted figure, Francis inspired loyalty in the troops he led – and proved to be an extremely capable military commander, catching the eye of Oliver Cromwell and other leading Parliamentary figures.